Elsevier 'big deal' negotiation

 The Library is committed to the transformation of academic publishing to create an equitable and open research environment.

-- Our subscription to ScienceDirect (Elsevier) expires end of 2021
+- Our subscription to ScienceDirect (Elsevier) expired at the end of 2021

-- Sheffield is part of a UK-wide consortium negotiating a new deal
+- Sheffield was part of a UK-wide consortium which successfully negotiated a new deal covering the period 1 Jan 2022 to 31 December 2024

 The Library works in partnership with Jisc and other UK academic libraries to negotiate access to content to support the University’s vision for learning and teaching and the University’s commitment to create an open research culture that values a range of contributions and delivers the highest standards and best practice in research integrity and ethics.
 Our comprehensive content strategy outlines how we approach this.